King's Chapel Burying Ground

 King's Chapel Burying Ground is a historic graveyard on Tremont Street in Boston, Massachusetts, near its intersection with School Street, established in 1630.
 It is the oldest graveyard in the city and is a site on the Freedom Trail.
 The graveyard pre-dates the adjacent King's Chapel, whose first structure was built in 1688, and it is not affiliated with any church despite its name.

 History

 King's Chapel Burying Ground was founded in 1630 as the first graveyard in the city of Boston.
 According to custom, the first interment was that of the land's owner, Isaac Johnson.
 It was Boston's only burial site for 30 years (1630–1660).
 The local Anglican congregation was allotted land in the graveyard to build King's Chapel in 1686, being unable to locate land elsewhere.

+In an 1855 Boston Evening Transcript article, a Boston resident wrote that some years before, he had personally witnessed the Burying Ground's superintendent rearrange the site's headstones into neat rows and columns without moving their corresponding buried remains.
+As a result, many of the headstones today do not match the precise burial locations of the individuals listed on the stones.

 Today there are 505 headstones and 59 footstones remaining from the more than one thousand people buried in the small space since its inception.
 There are also 78 tombs, of which 36 have markers.
 This includes the large vault, built as a charnel house and converted into a tomb for children's remains in 1833.
 The earliest tombs are scattered among the grave markers.
 Most are in tabletop form.